 Access to Justice Scorecard

-Queensland Law Society’s annual Access to Justice Scorecard asks members of the legal profession to identify existing barriers and propose ideas on how to improve access to justice for Queenslanders, by contributing to the Access to Justice Scorecard.
+Queensland Law Society’s annual Access to Justice Scorecard asks members of the legal profession to identify existing barriers and propose ideas on how to improve access to justice for Queenslanders.
 The Scorecard assesses the workings of our legal system through the lens of the profession, including the fairness of our laws, dispute resolution and Queenslanders’ access to legal help.
 Each year a broad range of respondents provide input including those from private practice, influential non-profits, government and the tertiary education sector.

 For more information email firstname.lastname@example.org.